diaspora/diaspora/README.md

 We are continuing to build features and improve the code base.
 When we think it is ready for general use, we will post more final instructions.
+Issue tracking is at [bugs.joindiaspora.com](bugs.joindiaspora.com).

 ## Commit Guidelines

 You are welcome to contribute, add to and extend Diaspora however you see fit.
 We will do our best to incorporate everything that meets our guidelines.

 You can find an introduction to the source code [here](http://github.com/diaspora/diaspora/wiki/An-Introduction-to-the-Diaspora-Source).
+For an idea of where to start, look at our [issue tracker](bugs.joindiaspora.com).

 Make a topic branch.
 By making your changes in a topic branch, you ensure that new commits to your master are not included in the pull request, and it's easier for us to merge your commits.